 However, until such time as conflicting and superseding measures of this kind may be issued, each of laws cited in these summaries remain in effect.
-Ensuring factories' compliance with them, and the protection of workers' legal rights and welfare under them, remains the responsibility of brands-and, in particular, university licensees1-and, of course, factories, themselves.
+Ensuring factories' compliance with them will be a crucial test of international brands' commitment to the rule of law and the protection of the rights and welfare of the workers who produce their apparel.